IsaiahWitzke/poker-bot/PokerBotAi/README.md

 ## 2021-05-01

 Ok, so I've gone through [3B1B's video series on neural networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=1) and attempted to implement it into C++.
 This attempt at implementation into C++ can be seen in the `src/` folder.
 I've been trying to get it to do image classification on the MNIST images, but this yielded very hard to debug (because of course I need to debug!
 Theres no chance I got all this stuff correct the first time around!).
-Around the first debugging issues, I started using [Stanford's course notes on neural networks/machine learning](http://cs229.stanford.edu/syllabus-spring2021.html) to get another "angle of understanding" and highlight some dark spots in my knowledge.
+Around the time of the first batch of debugging issues, I started using [Stanford's course notes on neural networks/machine learning](http://cs229.stanford.edu/syllabus-spring2021.html) to get another "angle of understanding" and highlight some dark spots in my knowledge.

 ## 2021-05-03